Use of hydrogen fuel cells for data center backup power

 Time will tell if hydrogen fuel cells are the next sustainable fuel choice.
 Right now, more research is necessary to ensure that hydrogen is as environmentally friendly as it appears.

 Some organizations are experimenting with hydrogen fuel cells to test their viability.
-For example, Microsoft and Plug, a leading hydrogen fuel cell manufacturer, are looking to create a fuel cell system that could deliver three megawatts of power -- enough to power 10,000 servers.
+For example, Microsoft and Plug Power, a leading hydrogen fuel cell manufacturer, are looking to create a fuel cell system that could deliver three megawatts of power -- enough to power 10,000 servers.

-Plug also works with other global organization data centers, such as Amazon and BMW, and they expect hydrogen fuel cell demand to pick up in the second half of 2025.
+Plug also works with other global organization data centers, such as Amazon and BMW, and it expects hydrogen fuel cell demand to pick up in the second half of 2025.
 The U.S. Department of Energy is also set to fund and invest in hydrogen fuel to combat climate change.

-If hydrogen fuel cells become more technically secure, affordable and available on a mass-market level, they might be a viable option that can help protect the environment better than diesel or natural gas.
-For now, data center administrators who want to adopt more sustainable technology should keep an eye on how the market progresses before purchasing hydrogen fuel cells.
+If hydrogen fuel cells become more technically secure, affordable and available on a mass-market level, they might be a viable option that can help protect the environment from carbon emissions and greenhouse gases.
+For now, data center administrators who want to adopt more sustainable technology should monitor how the market progresses before purchasing hydrogen fuel cells.

 Jacob Roundy is a freelance writer and editor, specializing in a variety of technology topics, including data centers and sustainability.